Residential income segregation: A behavioral model of the housing market: Numerical simulations

 \section{Numerical simulations}

 In this section we perform some numerical simulations of the fully-fledged ABM to analyze the effect of the income distribution and of subsidies and taxes on the prices and segregation patterns.
 We consider ten income categories, $K=10$, and we assume that the agents face a tradeoff between housing and non-housing consumption ($\beta=0.5$).
-The other values for the baseline parameters are discussed in the Appendix.
+The other values for the baseline parameters are discussed in Appendix \ref{sec:parvalues}.
 We set some parameters following guidance from the mathematical analysis, and set other parameters to empirically reasonable values.

 The cost of considering a more realistic setting is that no analytical solution is possible.
-To ensure full replicability, the code used for the simulations is available upon request to the corresponding author.
+To ensure full reproducibility, the code used to generate all figures is available at \texttt{https://dx.doi.org/10.5281/zenodo.1453347}.